NitinJajoria/CSV-Manager/README.md

 # Build Command -
-  npm install - To install all necessary packages, npm run devcss - To build css file for project using tailwindcss npm start - To start project
+  npm install - To install all necessary packages, npm run devcss - To build css file for project using tailwindcss, npm start - To start server